Physical Therapy for Trochanteric Bursitis – Information, Exercises, and More

 The number one symptom of trochanteric bursitis is pain in the outer part of your hip.

-The pain gets worse with activities like:
+The pain worsens with activities such as:

-- Running, or
+- Running; or

 - Climbing stairs

-Aside from pain, swelling and tenderness may also occur on the affected side of the body.
+Swelling and tenderness may also occur on the affected side of the body.